smartsheet-platform/smartsheet-csharp-sdk/ADVANCED.md

 # Advanced Topics for the Smartsheet SDK for C#

+## Logging
+The Smartsheet C# SDK references the [NLog project](http://nlog-project.org) for SDK logging.
+NLog is highly configurable for console and file logging.
+The root folder contains an `NLog.config` file which specifies the logging configuration of the SDK.
+Targets for File and ColorConsole logging are provided.

+Using NLog, the Smartsheet C# SDK logs all API queries including HTTP method, URI, HTTP status and response time to `INFO`.
+API Request and Response details are logged to `DEBUG`.

 ## Passthrough Option

 If there is an API feature that is not yet supported by the C# SDK, there is a passthrough option that allows you to